devnull-cz/unix-linux-prog-in-c-labs/final-assignments/mqttserver/SPEC.md

     do not have to be handled.
   - None of the functionality given by the `CONNECT` message flags (as per 3.1.2.3 Connect Flags) has to be supported.
 E.g. the RETAIN flag, Will, Username/password, etc.
+  - Likewise, the functionality related to the flags in the PUBLISH message (e.g. the RETAIN flag) does not have to be implemented
   - message delivery retry (4.4).
 Given that QoS > 0 is not to be implemented, this does not have to be implemented.
     Same goes for message ordering (4.6)